vdaas/vald/docs/overview/architecture.md

 <img src="../../assets/docs/upsert_flow.png" />

-Upsert request update the existing vector if the same vector with the same vector ID exists, or insert the vector into Vald.
+Upsert request update the existing vector if the same vector ID exists, or insert the vector into Vald.
 When the user upsert a vector to Vald:

 1. Vald Ingress receives the request from the user.
 The request includes the vector ID(s) and the vector(s).